frankframework/frank-manual/docs/source/testing/testing.rst

 ============================

 This section is about testing Frank configurations.
 There are two tools to do this, :ref:`ladybug` and :ref:`larva`.
-These tools have been introduced in :ref:`gettingStarted`, but it is not necessary to study that section before this one.
+These tools have been introduced in :ref:`gettingStarted`.
+You can study Ladybug without studying :ref:`gettingStarted` before.

 Larva and Ladybug can be found as follows:

 * Open the Frank console in your webbrowser.
-If you have a configuration named "yourconfig" then go to http://your-server/yourConfig/iaf/gui.
+The URL depends on the way your Frank has been deployed.
+If the Frank!Runner is used, it is just http://your-server in which "your-server" is the name or ip address of your host.
+The Frank!Runner running on your development computer can be reached at http://localhost.
+The URL may also be http://your-server/yourConfig/iaf/gui if your configuration is named ``yourconfig``.
 * In the left-hand menu, click "Testing" as shown:

   .. image:: frankConsoleFindTestTools.jpg